orkes-io/docs/docs/reference-docs/system-tasks/wait-for-webhook.md

 <p align="center"><img src="/content/img/Webhook-with-a-verified-URL-in-Conductor.png" alt="Webhook with a verified URL" width="70%" height="auto"/></p>

-## Supported Webhook Verification Methods by Conductor
+### Supported Webhook Verification Methods by Conductor

 Conductor supports the incoming Webhooks over HTTPS with the following verification methods:

 1. **Header Verification** - Validates a predefined header and value.
 2. **Signature Verification** - Validates the payload signature.
 This validation requires configuring the secret and header key on the Conductor side.
 When the request comes, the Conductor calculates the request payload hash and matches it with the pre-configured header value.
 3. **Challenge Verification** - Used when the third-party system sends a challenge request that the Conductor server responds to establish trust.

-## Different Types of Webhooks

 ### 1. Header-based Verifier Webhook